Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

   the album took 1.5 years to make.
 And a lot of my effort too.
 It was worth it, but when it was done, I was terrified of going through the same process again.
   I didn't want to write and record the next one.
-- I tried to change the process, let go of that control and rehearse some of the other guys' songs.
+- I tried to change the process, let go of that control, and rehearse some of the other guys' songs.
 But I didn't like those and ended up leaving the band.
   And afterwards, I also took an extended break from music during the *next* 2 years.

 ## Pondering

 What can this story teach us?
 How can a band keep playing together sustainably?
 It's a hobby, after all.
 I do this for pleasure.
-It shouldn't cause all this negativity and require extened breaks to recover.
+It shouldn't cause all this negativity and require extended breaks to recover.

 Wouldn't my problems be solved if I found more skilled bandmates to play with?
 Yes, *these* problems would be solved.
 But go back and re-read the advantages of